Ada-Developers-Academy/ada-react-curriculum/02-react-week-1/intro-to-state.md

   }

   //It's okay to not understand what's going on here yet.
-  //Long story short, I can find out the contents of my <input>
+  //Long story short, I can get the current value of the component's state, invert it,
-  //and send them back to the component's state! onSetPresent = () => {
+  //and send that back to the component's state. onSetPresent = () => {
     this.setState({present: !this.state.present})
   }